 For the good of my heart, there will be another performance, of Chopin's Piano Concerto no. 1 .
 It will be performed with the same conductor and the same orchestra, elsewhere in England, one week later.
 I can hardly wait for both performances.

 ◆ On May 13, Nobuyuki Tsujii performed this concerto in Basel.
 Not much has been heard from it, but a tweet posted at the end of the day of the performance, by a Japanese in Basel, was reassuring: "辻井伸行Michael Collins母の日コンサート＠Basel最高でした。ピアノさばきがよく見える席から観覧。感動。Nobuyuki Tsujii Michael Collins Mother's Day concert at Basel was the best.
 I had a good view of the piano from where we sat.
-Exciting!" <There was a very positive review in a Basel newspaper - as shown at the top of this page.>
+Exciting!" <As it turns out there was a very positive review in a Basel newspaper - See below.

 ◆ On May 14, a blog post in Japanese, by a musician who transcribes music scores for Nobu, wrote:

 "Nobu was practicing so hard every day to prepare for the London debut (on May 24).
 He was at the piano all the time except when he ate and slept ...
 I had a pretty hard time making tapes of that concerto (Prokofiev 3).
 It was so different from just listening to it ...
 He will do well at the concert with (Vladimir) Ashkenazy."
 (Translation compliments of a Nobu fan in Japan.)◆ On May 16, In response to my comment on the blog, this blogger -- who works with Nobu when he learns a new piece -- wrote:

 コメントありがとうございましたIt's great to know that Nobu is working with someone with such a great sense of humor :-) :-)

 Please don't mind that I write in Japanese

 worked on the Prokofiev since March, with a tremendous practice every single day